holderbaum/resume/resume.md

 \hfill And many more ...
 \end{minipage}

-\vspace{3em}
+\vspace{2em}

 ### Consulting for a Smart Meter IoT Platform (2017/2018)

-I joined the company with an already existing platform that connects Smart Meters and provides value added services for the customers, like live data on mobile phone apps.
+I joined a company with an already existing platform that connects Smart Meters and provides value added services for the customers, like live data on mobile phone apps.
 Scope of the engagement was further development to help with scaling issues, user centered design and an intensified focus on platform security -- through co-delivery development and workshops on site.

-The team was mixed between ThoughtWorks Consultants and Full Time Employees.
+The team was mixed between ThoughtWorks Consultants and full time employees.

 \vspace{1em}